Must-See Oregon Coast Camping Destinations

 Visitors can sit at picnic benches and eat lunch while enjoying the beauty of the bay.
 Along the boardwalk, there is also a fish market, a number of informative displays, and great views of the bay for which the town was named.
 Also on display is the 1924 “Koos #2,” a tugboat used on the bay in decades past.

 The Steve Prefontaoine Memorial

 In the walkable downtown area of Coos Bay are numerous attractions.
 At some point, you will come across the name or image of Steve Prefontaine.
 This legendary middle and long-distance runner from the 1970s was born and raised in Coos Bay.
 At 24-years-old and at the height of his career, he died tragically in a car accident in Eugene, Oregon.

 Coos Bay has never forgotten their favorite son and has honored their hero with dedication in several parts of town.
-While walking on South Broadway Street a few blocks from the boardwalk, you’ll find a larger-than-life two-story mural depicting the running career of Pre, as he’s known by his fans worldwide.
+Walk on South Broadway Street a few blocks from the boardwalk.
+You’ll find a larger-than-life two-story mural depicting the running career of Pre, as he’s known by his fans worldwide.

-There’s also a memorial at the visitor’s center downtown, as well as a gallery in the Coos Art Museum, highlighting his career.
+There’s also a memorial at the visitor’s center downtown.
+And a gallery in the Coos Art Museum.
+Both highligh his career.
 Steve’s sister, Linda, has for the last three years conducted comprehensive tours about her brother, while sharing lots of personal anecdotes along the way.
 If you are a runner, this is a must-visit inspirational destination.

 Plan your Coos Bay camping trip

 For more information about the greater Coos Bay, North Bend, and Charleston area, visit Oregon’s Adventure Coast.
 You can also find more great destinations and points of interest on RV Trip Wizard and with the RV LIFE App with RV-Safe GPS.